 Programmatic Certification is available for frequent Issuers of Certified Debt Instruments.
-This option increases flexibility and reduces the verification burden for Issuers with large-scale or longer-term green bonds or sustainable finance programmes.
+This option increases flexibility and reduces the verification burden for Issuers with large-scale or longer-term finance programmes.

 Verification by an Approved Verifier is mandatory in the Certification process.
 Ongoing Certification includes requirements for annual reporting through public disclosure.